How to Dress for Commencement

 - Candidates for the Master's degree will enter the arena with the tassel at the left front of the mortarboard, hanging near the left eye.
 Graduate students do not participate in the changing of the tassel ceremony

-- Bachelor's and Master's degree recipients are requested to refrain from inappropriately celebrating (i.e., gyrating and dancing on stage, calling out names of others, loud, offensive noises and gestures, etc.) during the ceremony.
+- All degree recipients are requested to refrain from inappropriately celebrating (i.e., gyrating and dancing on stage, calling out names of others, loud, offensive noises and gestures, etc.) during the ceremony.

 Your cooperation in this effort will be appreciated and the visiting public will leave with positive memories of your Commencement experience at the University of Maryland Eastern Shore.